Vacant Property Insurance. Is Your Vacant Property Insured?

 OF MAJOR IMPORTANCE!

-The following coverage limitations may apply if the property is deemed to meet the definition of vacant or unoccupied in your insurance policy.
+Does the property is deemed to meet the definition of vacant or unoccupied in your insurance policy?
+If so, the following coverage limitations may apply.

 - Insurance is suspended on glass breakage